- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 Step 1: Sort by Size (Largest First)

-Always start with the subnet that requires the most hosts and work your way down.
+Start with the subnet that needs the most hosts and work down.
 This prevents fragmentation and overlapping allocations.

 - Sales — 100 hosts